 There are a lot of reasons to love tartar sauce.
 If you’re a a big fan of seafood, it may already be one of your favorite condiments, but have you ever had homemade tartar sauce?
 With the perfect balance of creamy, salty, tangy and sweet, this tartar sauce recipe can be used on much more than a piece of fried fish.

-What is tartar sauce?
-It is a condiment or dip that starts out with a base of mayonnaise or aioli and then has other ingredients added to it.
+Tartar sauce is a condiment or dip that starts out with a base of mayonnaise or aioli and then has other ingredients added to it.
 Tartar sauce recipes can vary slightly, but most will add relish, onion, herbs and lemon juice.

 Like other condiments, tartar sauce is only as good or as healthy as its ingredients, which pretty much always include mayonnaise and sweet relish or pickles.
 As you may already know, a lot of mayonnaise and pickle brands include unwanted preservatives, flavorings and coloring.
 Plus, sweet relish or pickles are usually loaded with refined sugar.

 This recipe for tartar sauce includes homemade mayonnaise and probiotic-rich homemade dill pickles, which really takes the taste of this sauce to another level.
-It’s also a paleo-friendly recipe.
+It’s also a Paleo-friendly recipe.
 Before you keep reading, don’t worry, how to make tartar sauce is not hard, and it’s so worth the effort because homemade tartar sauce always has that freshness and flavor that you just can’t get in any pre-made version.

 What Is Tartar Sauce?

 Since the 19th century, tartar sauce has been found in various cookbooks.
 It’s name is said to come from the French name for this condiment: “sauce tartare.”

 Tartar (sometimes misspelled as “tarter”) sauce is most commonly paired with seafood, but it really goes great with a lot more than fish sticks or a fish sandwich.